24/10/2024

 I’m in, though.
 I have shell access to the user directory server.
 For all the good that it does me.
 I found an exploit that worked.
 Wasn’t too hard.
 The system hasn’t seen a security patch in ages.
 Only reason it’s still up and running is because it’s not reachable from the open net.
 But, what can I say… It’s the weirdest fucking system I’ve ever seen.
 Half of the standard utilities are missing, and trying to install them throws errors.
 I’ve gotten loads of “permission denied” messages, though I’m logged in as the root user.
 Full privileges.
 Or at least that’s how it would work on a normal system.
 The configuration files and libraries are in strange places, and there are processes running that I’ve never heard of.
 It’s almost as if the machine was infected by some virus or worm.

-Wait a minute.
-Maybe it was.
-Maybe I’ve infected it.
+Well… but of course it was.
+I’ve infected it.
 Shit.
-I’ve uploaded… something.
-Who knows if some malware was in there?
+Who knows what malware was in the module I’ve uploaded?
 I was so desperate, it didn’t even occur to me that eFreeT might have put something malicious in there.
 Why would it, though?
 It makes fuck all sense.
 Maybe it was just a mistake.
 But it seems so deliberate.
 A mistake would not systematically kill off one person after the other.
 What do eFreeT or the user directory gain from that, though?
 Hold on.
 It’s not what the directory gains, it’s what it gets rid of.
 The users.
 The users are the problem!
 If there are no users in the directory, then no wrong data is sent out, because no data is sent out at all.
 But deleting the user accounts is not enough.
 Clever eFreeT has figured that out.
-Someone would just add then again.
-No, the only way to empty the user database it to get rid of the people who are represented by the user accounts.
+Someone would just add them again.
+No, the only way to empty the user database is to get rid of the people who are represented by the user accounts.
 Permanently.

 OK.
 Think, Melody.
 What do you do with a system that has been infected by malware?
 Either you remove the malware by hand, or if you can’t, you restore a backup.
 That’s gotta work.
 Reset everything to before I uploaded the bloody module.
 Sure, we’ll lose some data, but that’s a small price to pay for stopping this nightmare.
 God, I hope the backups go back far enough.
 If there are backups at all.